Antiochus III the Great: Background and early reign

 Antiochus III was a member of the Hellenistic Seleucid dynasty.
 He was the son of king Seleucus II Callinicus and Laodice II, aunt of Seleucus, and was born around 242 BC near Susa in Persia.
-He may have borne a non-dynastic name (starting with Ly-), according to a Babylonian chronicle.
+He may have initially borne a non-dynastic name (starting with Ly-), according to a Babylonian chronicle.
 He succeeded, under the name Antiochus, his brother Seleucus III Ceraunus, upon the latter's murder in Anatolia; he was in Babylon at the time.

 Antiochus III inherited a disorganized state.
 Not only had Asia Minor become detached, but the easternmost provinces had broken away, Bactria under the Seleucid Diodotus of Bactria, and Parthia under the rebel satrap Andragoras in 247–245 BC, who was himself later vanquished by the nomad chieftain Arsaces.
 In 222 BC, soon after Antiochus's accession, Media and Persis revolted under their governors, the brothers Molon and Alexander.
 The young king, under the influence of the minister Hermeias, headed an attack on Ptolemaic Syria instead of going in person to face the rebels.
 The attack against the Ptolemaic empire proved a fiasco, and the generals sent against Molon and Alexander met with disaster.
 Only in Asia Minor, where the king's cousin, Achaeus, represented the Seleucid cause, did its prestige recover, driving the Pergamene power back to its earlier limits.

-In 221 BC Antiochus at last went far east, and the rebellion of Molon and Alexander collapsed which Polybios attributes in part to his following the advice of Zeuxis rather than Hermeias.
+In 221 BC Antiochus at last went far east, and the rebellion of Molon and Alexander collapsed which Polybius attributes in part to his following the advice of Zeuxis rather than Hermeias.
 The submission of Lesser Media, which had asserted its independence under Artabazanes, followed.
-Antiochus rid himself of Hermeias by assassination and returned to Syria (220 BC).
+Antiochus conspired with his physician and allies to have Hermeias assassinated, and then returned to Syria (220 BC).
 Meanwhile, Achaeus himself had revolted and assumed the title of king in Asia Minor.
-Since, however, his power was not well enough grounded to allow an attack on Syria, Antiochus considered that he might leave Achaeus for the present and renew his attempt on Ptolemaic Syria.
+Though, due to the brewing mutiny of his troops arising from their dissatisfaction over his rebellion against their king, Achaeus desisted from his attempted coup and retreated.
+While sending additional threats to Achaeus, Antiochus left him for the time being and renewed his attempts on Ptolemaic Syria.